singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 155	}
 ```

 In problems like this, it's important to focus on writing clean, maintainable code.
-You should use additional classes, as we did with Stackinfo, and pull chunks of code into separate methods.
+You should use additional classes, as we did with StackInfo, and pull chunks of code into separate methods.
 Of course, this advice applies to the "real world" as well.

 **3.2 	Stack Min:** How would you design a stack which, in addition to push and pop, has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.